 Bret never released that app, and for over a decade I wanted something like it to exist.

 Muy is my answer to both of those things.
-Named after Eadweard Muybridge — the photographer who first captured motion in sequence — it is a browser-based animation tool where you record animations by performing them, not specifying them.
+Named after Eadweard Muybridge, it is a browser-based animation tool where you record animations by performing them, not specifying them.

 Product principles as constraints

-Before building, I set five principles for the MVP.
+Before building, I set five principles for the first version.
 These were meant to function as constraints, differentiators, and a validation checklist.

-1. Web-based.
+- Web-based.
 Modern web APIs have come far enough that a PWA can deliver a UX indistinguishable from a native app.
-Figma is the proof.
 Running in the browser meant no install friction, cross-device access, and all the flexibility of the web platform.

-2. Optimized for iPad, but usable on desktop.
+- Optimized for iPad, but usable on desktop.
 Being web-based made this nearly automatic.
-I wanted to respect where people actually create content — not tethered to a workstation.
+I wanted to respect where people actually create content — not tethered to a specific device or workstation.

-5. Production-ready.
-The MVP had to produce actual usable output for a wide range of applications — not just a demo.
+- Production-ready.
+The first version had to produce actual usable output for a wide range of applications — not just a demo.
 That meant real video export and the ability to compose a complete animation from scratch.

 Building with agents

-The MVP took two weeks, working in iteration cycles — sometimes carefully designing features in Figma first, sometimes going straight to code.
-This was also a deliberate exercise in integrating agentic coding into a design workflow.
+The first version took two weeks, working in iteration cycles — sometimes going straight to code, sometimes carefully designing features in Figma.
+This was also a deliberate exercise in integrating agentic coding into my design workflow.

 The process reinforced something I had suspected but not fully internalized: the value of agentic coding is not just speed.
 It is the ability to iterate fast, that changes while you explore a problem space.
 In this case, I was a user, along with a few friends, so the feedback loops were short.